MattJohnson2002/Starting-Strength-Tracker/README.md

 This current version only supports tracking benchpress, press, squat and deadlift Starting Strength eventually gets you doing chin ups, powercleans/barbell row These will eventually be added
+A demonstration of the program can be found here: https://www.youtube.com/watch?v=EUPLqQaEnOY